Concept art of employees attending a training session

 To create a lasting impact in your organization, you have to make sure that employees are actively using the knowledge and skills they have acquired.

-Action point: Arrange refresher courses and follow-up sessions to help employees retain and better apply the knowledge they’ve gained.
+Action point: Arrange refresher courses, continuously provide training materials, and schedule follow-up sessions to help employees retain and better apply the knowledge they’ve gained.

 The Best Types of Training And Development Tools